RPC

 }

-In other words, the hello() function is always executed on the server-side, and the browser-side remotely calls hello() by using an HTTP request.
+In other words, the hello() function is always executed on the server-side while the browser-side can remotely call it in a seamless fashion.

 Telefunctions need protection

-Our telefunctions can be remotely called not only by our frontend but really by anyone.
+Your telefunctions can be remotely called not only by your frontend, but by anyone.

 "path": "/hello.telefunc.js:hello",